Let’s talk nutrients!

 When growing plants in a traditional manner, plants absorb these nutrients from the soil.
 Based on the farming technique, gardeners and farmers will supplement with fertilizers, which can be synthetic (man-made and usually derived from petroleum: Ammonium Nitrate, Ammonium Phosphate, Superphosphate, Potassium Sulfate) or organic (derived from plant and animals: compost, manure, seaweed, worm castings).

-Focus on the Leafy Green Machine
+Focus on the Greenery

 You may be asking, why two solutions?
 That’s because the nutrients need to be separated to prevent them from turning into solids in the tanks (through various chemical reactions).
 However, once the nutrients are mixed into the water, they become diluted enough that they can mix without any issues.